FelipeFMA/nekrodots/README.md

 # Clone the repository
 git clone https://github.com/yourusername/nekrodots-hyprland.git

-# Navigate to the repository
+# Navigate to the repository configurations
-cd nekrodots-hyprland
+cd nekrodots-hyprland/config

-# Run the installation script (requires Arch Linux)
+# Copy it all to your ~/.config
-./packages.sh
+cp * ~/.config -r
 ```

 ---